gbaquer/rMSIcleanup/README.md

 # rMSIcleanup
 Package for annotating and removing the matrix peaks in MALDI data.
 It is compatible with the imzML and rMSI .tar formats.

+### This package is still under development and no stable version has been released yet

 ### Installation
 The simplest way to install rMSIcleanup and keep it updated is using devtools package.
 Install devtools from CRAN into your R session:
 ```R